 Howard "Ray" Stephenson is a mid-40s black male married almost 25 years to Michelle, and they have 4 kids: Marcus, Rachel, Cody and Colby.
 (An interesting side note is that Ray's brother Donald is offensive tackle for the Kansas City Chiefs.)

 On April 29, 2013, Michelle was driving Ray and the kids back from the barber shop, and as they drove down Blue Parkway, Jaron Syrus and Qwentelia VanZant (with their two young kids, Jaron and Honesty) pulled up and started yelling at the Stephensons.
 It was decided to pull into Discount Smokes and "squash" the argument.
-Just a few minutes after pulling in, Jaron and Qwentelia are dead.

 It looks like self-defense/defense-of-others to me.
 Original prosecutor talked about one count of voluntary manslaughter, new prosecutor is taking tougher stance.